jcgonzalezm/Image_counter/README.md

-# Machine Learning & Hexagonal Architecture - Jose Carlos Gonzalez
+# Machine Learning & Hexagonal Architecture

 The main treat of the project its the implementation of an Hexagonal Architecture in a ML based system, showing the perks of it in order to treat the ML layer as the 'center' of the several plugins.